 If you can afford the time and the financial investment (and depending on the amount of fire damage), the best course of action is to repair your fire damaged house before selling.
 This would help you get a higher asking price than if you leave it to the buyer to undertake the repairs themselves.

 If you need to take out a loan to repair your fire damaged house, run the numbers to determine if the increase in asking price is a worthwhile investment.
 Make sure to account for not just repairs, but closing costs to ensure you will still be able to make a profit.

 Scenario 2: You decide to sell your fire damaged home as is

-If property damage is significant, the time and energy required to restore your house in Oklahoma to serviceability may no longer be worth it.
-So you decide to put your home up for sale.
+If property damage is significant, the time and energy required to restore your house to serviceability may no longer be worth it.
+So you decide to put your home up for sale in Oklahoma.

 Selling fire damaged houses as is can be challenging.
 That's not to say it is impossible.
 Here is what you can expect if you decide to go this route:

 Challenges in Selling a Fire Damaged Home As Is